Justus Henry Nelson: Arrest

 In an early issue, he printed items that were inflammatory to the local Catholic officials.
 These officials had enough control over the local government to have him arrested.
-He was tried and sentenced to four weeks, but served four months.
+He was tried and sentenced to four weeks but served four months.
 While he was imprisoned, his wife Fannie took him his meals out of fear that he would be poisoned.

 Medical service

 His "medical training proved to be of value in his mission work, mostly in obstetrics, minor surgery and treatment of skin diseases such as boils and ulcers.
-No record remains of the number of childbirths at which father officiated.
+No record remains of the number of childbirths at which the father officiated.
 He was called upon for this part of his mission work at any hour of day or night. ...
-Along with his medical work he also pulled a great many teeth.
+Along with his medical work, he also pulled a great many teeth.
 One year, by actual count he pulled over 5000 teeth."

 Song translation

 Justus translated a number of religious songs into Portuguese.
 Nine of these translations are in the modern Portuguese Methodist hymnal Hinário Evangélico.
-Included in these are Ao contemplar a rude cruz (When I Survey the Wonderous Cross), Fonte és Tu de toda bênção (You Are the Source of All Blessing), Prece ao Trino Deus, Saudai o nome de Jesus (All Hail the Power of Jesus’ Name), Presença Divina, Contemplação, Reino Universal, Ebenézer, Rei Excelso, and Coroai, which was recorded in 1998 by Marina de Oliveira on her CD Momentos - vol.2.
+Included in these are Ao contemplar a rude cruz (When I Survey the Wonderous Cross), Fonte és Tu de toda bênção (You Are the Source of All Blessing), Prece ao Trino Deus, Saudai o nome de Jesus (All Hail the Power of Jesus’ Name), Presença Divina, Contemplação, Reino Universal, Ebenézer, Rei Excelso, and Coroai.

+Justus' translation of Coroai was recorded in 1998 by Marina de Oliveira on her CD Momentos - vol.2.
+His translation of Lino Dos Vales was recorded in 2003 by João Inácio and Ranúzia in 2003 on their album Grata Memória.

 Family

 They had five children in Belém, one of which died of malaria.
 Three of their children, William "Will", Luther, and Sarah Louise "Louise" graduated from Boston University.
 Their youngest daughter Elizabeth "Bess" graduated from Reed College.
 Luther graduated from Harvard Medical School and practiced medicine in Portland, Oregon.
 Louise received a second degree from Oregon State University, taught at Modesto Junior College, and married entomologist Charles E. Woodworth.
-Justus presided over their 1926 Berkeley, California wedding.
+Justus presided over their 1926 Berkeley, California, wedding.